 Again, it's similar to exercising because for that week or two, you have to be consistent until the results show up and you're automatically motivated.
 You have to use your willpower to do it everyday.
 You have to do it even if you don't feel like it, even if you feel like 'what's the point'...

 In fact, even the first time few times you do it, you'll most likely feel less stressed, more calmer, and more aware throughout the day.

 The best time to meditate?
 First thing in the morning.
 Or morning time in general BEFORE your mind is racing with things you need to do.
-When you wake up, you're still calm and haven't really stepped into 'life' yet.
+When you wake up, you're still calm, you have a full tank of willpower, and haven't really stepped into 'life' yet.